ucozlab/react-redux/README.md

 ## More to come...

-If you want to make more beginner suggestions that help beginners break through the hurdles, start a GitHub issue and perhaps we can add more tips here.
+If you want to make more suggestions for this section that help beginners break through the hurdles, start a GitHub issue and perhaps we can add more tips here.